Get Approved for up to $35,000 in 3 minutes

 For an RRSP, considered pre-tax income, withdraws are subject to a percentage to be paid immediately to the managing institution, such as a bank or fund manager, while the amount you withdraw counts as taxable income the year it’s taken out.
 That’s a double whammy.
 This structure is to encourage you to hold off withdraws until your retirement when your income is much lower.
 At 71, you must withdraw all cash from your RRSP or have it transferred to a Registered Retirement Income Fund.

-The LLP allows you to withdraw from your RRSP to finance full-time training or education for yourself, spouse, or common-law partner.
+The LLP allows you to withdraw from your RRSP to finance full-time training or education for yourself, your spouse, or your common-law partner.
 This also has to be repaid in due course.

 Contributing to a TFSA

-Because the government doesn’t want you socking away all your money tax free, there is a yearly contribution limit for TFSAs.
+Because the government doesn’t want you socking away all your money tax-free, there is a yearly contribution limit for TFSAs.
 The limit amounts have been somewhat of a roller coaster over the years, depending on government objectives.
+While this is more than just a simple savings account, it’s a great way to save money and build up your emergency fund.
+You save more tax with this account because interest income earned is tax-free, which some people see as free money.
+Plus you can pull money at any time.

-Important reminder: unused contributions from previous years carry over.
-So that means you could deposit the full $88,oo0 in 2023 (or $95,000 if you wait until 2024) if you’ve never contributed in prior years.
+Important reminder: The unused contribution room from previous years is carried over.
+So that means you could deposit the full $88,000 in 2023 (or $95,000 if you wait until 2024) if you’ve never contributed in prior years.
 If you’re unsure what your contribution limit might be, check with Canada Revenue Agency (CRA).

 Contributing to an RRSP